bifurcation/sframe-mls/draft-barnes-sframe-mls.md

 Receivers MUST be prepared for the epoch counter to roll over, removing an old epoch when a new epoch with the same E lower bits is introduced.

+[[ OPEN ISSUE: There might be some considerations for new joiners.
+Some trial decryption might be necessary to detect whether you're in epoch N or in epoch N
++ 1 << E. ]]

 Once an SFrame stack has been provisioned with the `sframe_epoch_secret` for an epoch, it can compute the required KIDs and `sender_base_key` values on demand,